letapicode/i-ask-therefore-i-create/infrastructure/README.md

 Apply the plan with `terraform apply` when you're ready to create or update resources.

 Each subfolder under `infrastructure/` represents a reusable module.
-Before running the commands above ensure your AWS credentials are configured and any required variables are set either via `terraform.tfvars` or environment variables.
+Before running the commands above ensure credentials for your chosen provider are configured and any required variables are set either via `terraform.tfvars` or environment variables.
+Example variable files are provided for GCP and Azure under their respective directories.

 Example for the VPC module: